Top of the page

 The accuracy of the tests depends on how well you can follow all of the instructions.
-The therapist may ask you to breathe deeply during some of the tests to get the best results.
+The healthcare professional will coach you and may ask you to breathe deeply during some of the tests to get the best results.

 You may cough or feel light-headed after breathing in or out rapidly, but you will be given a chance to rest between tests.
 It may not be comfortable to wear the nose clip or to breathe through the mouthpiece.

-If you have body plethysmography, you may feel uncomfortable in the airtight booth.
-But the therapist will be nearby to open the door if you feel too uncomfortable.
+If you have gas diffusion or lung volume tests, you may feel uncomfortable in the airtight glass booth.
+But the healthcare professional will be nearby to open the door if you feel too uncomfortable.

 If you are given breathing medicine, it may cause you to shake or may increase your heart rate.
-If you feel any chest pain or discomfort, tell the therapist right away.
+If you feel any chest pain or discomfort, tell the healthcare professional right away.

 For a healthy person, there's little or no risk in taking these tests.
 If you have a serious heart or lung condition, discuss your risks with your doctor.